pikvm/pikvm/docs/vnc.md

         To set passphrases edit the file `/etc/kvmd/vncpasswd`.

-        But once again: **this is an unsafe authorization method** and it is better to use TigerVNC.
+        **But once again: THIS IS AN UNSAFE AUTHORIZATION METHOD and it is better to use TigerVNC.**

 5. Enable `kvmd-vnc` daemon.
 VNC will be available on the port 5900: `systemctl enable --now kvmd-vnc`.